Mahabodhi Karuna Medical Center

 May we all use his inspiration to enrich the world around us.

-Although the site is not yet complete, there is a lot of information here, with a great collection of photographs so you can see the happy faces and beautiful homes of those who benefit.
 There is always much work to be done and, with your help, MMCF will be able to contribute in a grand way to getting it done.
 With your help, the world will honestly and truthfully become a better place.
 There IS something that you, and you alone, can do.
 If enough of you do it, it becomes, not a small thing, but a huge thing that cannot help but have a gigantic positive impact on the world … everywhere … and on everyone!